Satoqz/dnd-api/readme.md

 Filter the list by initial or more letters:
 `const response = await Monsters.list("a")`<br>

-=> returns a list of all Monsters beginning with "a"
+=> returns a list of all Monsters containing "a"

 - Note: case-sensitivity is taken care of by the library